 That’s a lot to take in.

 We’ll take you through these 11 steps and build your lead-generation website.
-And we’ll have it ready for you in 2 weeks max.
+And we’ll have it ready for you in two weeks, max.

 We stand by our process.
-We GUARANTEE that your website will convert 10% higher than your current website.
-Most of our clients see a 15-20% higher conversion rate — more than double their industry average.
+We guarantee that your website will convert 10% higher than your current website.
+Most of our clients see an increase to their conversion rate by 15-20%—more than 3x their industry average.

-If it doesn't — you don’t pay.
+If your new Convert website doesn't increase conversions by at least 10%—you don’t pay.
 It’s impossible for you to lose money with Convert.